Information session is Sept. 10, 2014 at 7:00 pm in Hillcrest 103

 PURPOSE: The Watson Fellowship is a one-year grant for independent study and travel outside of the United States in the year following graduation from college.
 Students propose projects that stem from long-term interests, developing a theme, issue, or question(s) they would like to spend a year exploring—and identifying the countries and contacts through which they would like to explore them.

-AWARD: $28,000 to cover one year of travel and related project expenses.
-An amount equal to 12 months’ payment of outstanding federally guaranteed and institutional student loans will also supplement the stipend.
+AWARD: $28,000 to cover one year of travel and related project expenses; coverage of one year of federal and institutional student loans payments.
 Up to 40 Watson fellows selected from 160 candidates nominated by participating institutions.

 ELIGIBILITY: Seniors; no citizenship restrictions; no GPA restrictions.

 1. Submit a preliminary application by April 21, 2014 to email@example.com: